top

 leftie

 Welcome to the page where we share news and happenings about the community orchard movement.
-We'll be posting ways apple lovers can help build momentum for the cause, general interest stories about the world of apples, and pertinent quotes from you about our efforts to ensure local fruit.
+We'll be posting ways fruit lovers can help build momentum for the cause, general interest stories about healthy apples and more, and pertinent quotes from you about our grassroots effort to ensure good fruit in communities everywhere.

 An Award Winner!